Bluesy garage rock band from Detroit, Michigan (USA).

 By the time of the following year's De Stijl [The Style], the media buzz surrounding the White Stripes had reached new heights.
 Of particular note was the duo's reception in the UK, where their music was lauded in national media, including The Daily Telegraph, The Sun and even Radio 4's Today programme - not normally known for its liberal music policy.
 The influential John Peel was quoted as comparing their importance to that of Jimi Hendrix and the Sex Pistols - although both those acts were originators, whereas the Whites clearly powerful interpreters.
 They certainly dispelled any question of hype, upon release of a third album, "White Blood Cells", followed by "Elephant" in 2003.
 The latter recorded at London's tiny Toe Rag Studios, using pre-60s analogue equipment and only eight tracks.
 Produced by Jack White, the highly-successful album offered a contrast to the digital conformity of music emerging in the new millennium, reaching the top-ten in the US & going platinum in the UK.

-Argentina, Brazil, Canada, China, Germany, Greece, Indonesia, Japan, Malaysia, Mexico, Philippines, Russian Federation, South Africa, Thailand, Turkey, Ukraine, United Kingdom of Great Britain and Northern Ireland, United States of America, Europe, Czech Republic, Asia, Australia & New Zealand, Scandinavia
+Canada, Germany, Japan, Russian Federation, South Africa, Ukraine, United States of America, Europe, UK & Europe, USA & Canada, Australia & New Zealand

 Jack White (2),Meg White